-- Chapter 2 describes the various websites related to the model. - How to install the model is described in Chapter 3 on the version control system, and Chapter 4 on the structure of the source files. - How to compile and run the model is described in Chapter 5.
-This requires proper configuration of paths to data and run directories, compiler names, library locations, etc.; details are discussed in Chapter 6 on libraries, Chapter 7 on pre-processing macro's, and Chapter 8 on input data. - Chapters 9 on the grid, 11 on meteorological data, 13 on the chemistry code, and 15 on output are useful when a user would like to adapt the configuration of the model. - The final chapters discus more in-depth elements such as employing parallel computation (17), post-processing tools (18), additional tools (19), and coding conventions (21).
+-) Chapter 2 describes the various websites related to the model. - How to install the model is described in Chapter 3 on the version control system, and Chapter 4 on the structure of the source files. -) How to compile and run the model is described in Chapter 5.
+This requires proper configuration of paths to data and run directories, compiler names, library locations, etc.; details are discussed in Chapter 6 on libraries, Chapter 7 on pre-processing macro's, and Chapter 8 on input data. -) Chapters 9 on the grid, 14 on the chemistry schemes cbm4 and cbm7, 11 on meteorological data, 13 on the vertical levels, 14 on the chemistry code, and 16 on output are useful when a user would like to adapt the configuration of the model. - The final chapters discus more in-depth elements such as employing parallel computation (18), post-processing tools (19), additional tools (20), and coding conventions (21).